Rounding up bits of trivia from the Jeopardy test…

-1. Luther Burbank was a famous and prolific horticulturist and a dapper dandy.
-He developed more than 100 types of plums, plumcots, and pluots; promoted racial harmony by creating the white blackberry; developed a spineless cactus used for cattle feed, and most french fries are made from his eponymous Russet Burbank potato.
-Burbank is a bit like an agricultural Thomas Edison, in that his preferred approach to invention was to throw everything at the wall and see what stuck.
-Largely due to his pioneering work, legislation was passed in 1930 allowing plant varieties to be patented, and he was later inducted into the Inventors Hall of Fame, which apparently exists.
-His last words were reportedly “I don’t feel good.”
-An insufferable pedant such as myself would point out that “don’t feel good” implies that the mechanism which allows him to feel is in some way impaired, not the he is currently feeling poorly.
+1. The Thomas Edison of horticulturalists and dapper dandy, Luther Burbank developed more than 100 types of plums, plumcots, and pluots.
+He promoted racial harmony by creating the white blackberry; developed a spineless cactus used in cattle feed, and his eponymous Russet Burbank potato—a descendant of the Rough Purple Chili, Garnet Chili, and Early Rose varietals—is the gold standard for french fries and baking potatoes.
+Besides his legacy as a mad scientist of tuberous genetic engineering, he also changed the face of American intellectual property jurisprudence: legislation was passed in 1930 allowing plant varieties to be patented, based mostly on his work.
+Later, he was inducted into the Inventors Hall of Fame, which is a thing that exists.
+His last words were “I don’t feel good,” and a pedant such as myself might point out how this implies that the mechanism which allows him to feel is broken, not that he feels ill.
+But I won’t do that.

 • • •